-Tinubu: We’ll Support Competent Nigerians For International Appointments
+Tinubu: We’ll Support Competent Nigerians for International Appointments

 Justice Anukam was re-elected at the African Union Mid-Year Coordination Meeting Executive Council in Accra, Ghana, on Friday.

-Justice Anukam had served as former Director of Special Programmes at the Nigerian Institute of Advanced Legal Studies in Abuja, Nigeria, and as former Director of the International and Comparative Law Department of the Federal Ministry of Justice.
+Justice Anukam had served as former Director of Special Programmes at the Nigerian Institute of Advanced Legal Studies in Abuja and as former Director of the International and Comparative Law Department of the Federal Ministry of Justice.

 She is also a chartered secretary, chartered arbitrator, and seasoned administrator.